IceXinShou/PTIVS_API/README.md

 ### 3.0

-* Database Support
+* Database support
-* Line App Support
+* Line App support
-* Content Language zh-TW
+* Content language change to zh-TW
+* All data cached
+* Improve response speed rate

 > Please note that the PTIVS API has undergone significant updates and improvements in version 3.0.